Katolus/functions/docs/proposals/function_invocation.md

 # How do we invoke a function?

-* Status: Accepted
+* Status: Proposed
-* Deciders: [Piotr] <!-- optional -->
+* Deciders: [Piotr]
 * Date: 2021-11-23

 To be talked about how the function is invoked an why that way?
+This is about calling the docker images via a tag associate with the name of the function in the registry.

 <!-- Identifiers, in alphabetical order -->